Mahdijafari3957/Jafari_ICSA_2026/README.md

 - If you use the replication package with pre-generated projects, check and adjust any project-specific paths as needed.
 - The `models` folders and `pentestcase.xmi` files in the running example and evaluation projects are good starting points to understand the generated penetration test cases.
+- Eclipse must be set to use **Java 17** for compiling the project. (should be there by default)
+- JUnit5 must be set to use as a testing version. (should be there by default)

+## Troubleshooting

+### 1) `Test cannot be resolved to a type` / `@Test` is red in Eclipse
+**Cause:**
+Wrong JUnit import OR JUnit is missing from the build path.

+**Fix:**
+make sure JUnit 5 exists in the project build path:
+Project → Properties → Java Build Path → Libraries
+Add JUnit 5

+### 2) `Eclipse is running / building with the wrong Java version
+**Cause:**
+Eclipse IDE may use one Java version, while the project/compiler uses another.

+**Fix(Project build Java version):**
+- Window → Preferences → Java → Installed JREs
+  - Select the correct JDK (e.g., Java 17) and set it as Default
+- Project → Properties → Java Compiler
+  - Set the Compiler compliance level to the required version (e.g., 17) Restart Eclipse after editing.